Mary Whiton Calkins: Experimental psychology

 Following her training under James, Calkins worked alongside Edmund Sanford of Clark University, who later assisted her in setting up the first psychology laboratory run by women at Wellesley College.
 Sanford trained Calkins on experimental laboratory procedures, as well as helped in the creation and assembly of numerous laboratory instruments for Wellesley's psychological laboratory.

 When Calkins was tutored by Sanford, she was allowed to conduct a research project that involved studying the contents of Sanford and her dreams recorded throughout a seven-week period.
 She recorded 205 dreams and Sanford 170.
 They woke themselves by using alarm clocks at different hours of the night and recorded their dreams at the instant of waking.
 They slept with a notepad right beside their bed to allow note-taking of dreams as quickly as possible.
 Each morning, they studied all the records regardless of whether they seemed slight and trivial, or significant.
 They also took account of the different types of dreams and they discovered elements of various emotions.

 As part of the project, also considered was the relation of the dream to the conscious, waking life, distinguishing the individuals and places in their dream experiences.
 Calkins explains in her autobiography that the dream "merely reproduces in general the persons and places of recent sense perception and that is it rarely associated with that which is of paramount significance in one's waking experience".
 Calkins and Sanford address the loss of identity in dreams as "not a loss but a change or a doubling of self-consciousness ... yet all the time one is conscious that it is oneself who has changed or whose identity is doubled".
+Their dream study involved a systematic self-recording method in which Calkins and Sanford recorded hundreds of dreams immediately upon waking, making it one of the earliest structured investigations of dream content and its relationship to waking experiences.
+Their findings suggested that dreams were closely related to recent waking experiences and reflected elements of everyday life.

 Calkins' research was cited by Sigmund Freud when he created his conception of the dream.
 She also claimed that Freudians at the time were "superficially concerned with the 'manifest content' of dreams".
 The results of a recent study done by Montangero and Cavallero (2015) suggest that the consecutive events of the dreams of their participants were rarely plausible, and often seemed to have no relation to one another.
 This suggests that dreams have little hidden meaning, and supports the findings of Calkin's original dream study.
+These findings are consistent with Calkins’ broader research on dreams, which formed part of her work on psychology and mental processes.
+Her work is considered one of the earliest systematic studies of dreams, contributing to the scientific investigation of dream content.